 - Low maintenance costs.
 With there being not traditional engine under the hood they won’t ever be the need to spend hefty amounts of money on engine maintenance.
 More savings for you.
 Yay.

 So there’s the positives, depending on your driving habits and general distance covered in the vehicle, going green could save you anywhere from hundreds to thousands of pounds.
-So have a further look at our website for some of the great deals we have on a range of electric cars.
+So go have a look around our AMG website for some of the great range of lease deals on offer for electric cars.
 Not only this you are also helping save the planet.

 Now for the ‘must try harder’ aspects of electric cars.
 We don’t really want to call them disadvantages because electrically powered vehicles have made huge leaps forwards in recent years, and if they continue this way we feel sure some of these aspects can be overcome.

 - Charging points.
-When electric vehicles first became publically available charging points for the vehicles were slightly few and far between.
+When electric vehicles first became publicly available, charging points for the vehicles were slightly few and far between.
 Today there are far more charge points available, with the aim of there even being one at every service station soon.
 So don’t take this as the be all and end all.
 Charging points are becoming far more accessible, along with different types of charging becoming available.
-To learn more about this please look at the other electric car articles on our blog section which can be found by clicking below.
+To learn more about this please look at the other electric car articles on our blog section.

 - Electricity isn’t free to use.
 So this one is avoidable if you do a little bit of research before ordering your car.
 Electric vehicles can vary on the amount of charge they need.
 So if you’re charging at home and have a certain type of vehicle, it could have a large effect on your electricity bill.
 But this is avoidable if you do some research before you put in an order.
 So again, it’s not a massive issue.